DuaneDibbley/DDShapes/README.md

 # Tori
 Blender add-ons for creating tori of varying configurations

-**N.B.
-Master Branch now depends on SciPy.**
+Some functionality depends on SciPy.
+The existence of SciPy is checked for at run-time, and if it is not available, this functionality is gracefully disabled.
 For information on how to get SciPy to work in Blender, take a look at [Using 3rd party Python modules](https://blender.stackexchange.com/questions/5287/using-3rd-party-python-modules) at [Blender Stack Exchange](https://blender.stackexchange.com/).
-If you're unable or unwilling to install SciPy, you need to stick with the 0.2 branch.

 -----